How To Pack It

 A surprisingly high percentage of lost and stolen luggage (87% in one year) originates at curbside check-in stations; avoid them.

-The most common cause of mis-routed bags is gate agent error; know the three-letter code of your destination airport (LAX, ORD, JFK, LHR, etc.), and verify it on the luggage tag before your bag vanishes down the conveyor belt.
+The most common cause of mis-routed bags is routing tag errors; know the three-letter code of your destination airport (LAX, ORD, JFK, LHR, etc.), and verify it on the luggage tag before your bag vanishes down the conveyor belt.
+It's particularly important to do this when booked on connecting flights: occasionally, bags are not tagged for the ultimate destination, and you are responsible for retrieving (and re-checking) them at the intervening airport(s); the best way to confirm this is by inspecting the tag.

 Don't make life too easy for the bad guys.
 Luggage festooned with tags & stickers announces that you're a frequent flyer; thieves target such bags, assuming wealthy travellers.
 It's also foolish to put your home address or phone number on luggage tags, or elsewhere on the outside of your bags; miscreants (who have been known to collaborate with airline employees) will call your house to see if anyone answers, and target it for robbery should they discover otherwise.

 On the other hand, putting your contact information on the inside of any checked bags is a good idea.
-When your bag goes astray, there is a good chance that it will also be separated from any tags it may have had; identifying data inside the bag allows the airlines to return your luggage.
+When your bag goes astray, there is a good chance that it will have been separated from any tags it may have had; identifying data inside the bag allows the airlines to return your luggage.
 If you include your intended itinerary (including hotels) as well, they may even be able to track you down en route.
 Absent these options, they will have little choice but to consign your belongings to Alabama's infamous Unclaimed Baggage Center.

-If your bag does not have some distinctive visual feature, think about adding one (this can be as simple as some coloured yarn or cloth attached to the bag handle).
-Doing so makes it easier to spot yours among the countless black bags that arrive at the luggage claim area, and helps thwart the thieves who would like to make off with it before you realize that it's gone.
+click for detailsIf your bag does not have some distinctive visual feature, think about adding one (which can be as simple as tying a coloured bandanna to the bag handle).
+This makes it easier to spot yours among the countless black bags that arrive at the luggage claim area, and helps thwart the thieves who would like to make off with it before you realize that it's gone.
+Just be sure that the feature truly is distinctive (like the example at right): a bit of pink ribbon is unlikely to be sufficiently unique!

 Once your bag disappears from view, it is highly likely to be subject to some very rough handling (think "football", only with your belongings).
-Prepare in advance for this, by ensuring that anything breakable — or leakable, such as liquids and gels — is packed as securely as possible.
+Prepare in advance for this, by ensuring that anything breakable — or leakage-prone, such as liquids and gels — is packed as securely as possible.
 This means well padded, and located in the very centre of the bag; items packed close to the sides or edges of luggage are quite commonly damaged in transit.

-Checked Baggage: Security Considerations
+Checked Baggage: Security Issues

 The security of checked luggage is dubious at best.
 Some airlines require that such bags be left unlocked, to facilitate inspection.
 Others suggest the use of special "approved" locks that can be easily opened by security personnel.
 Nobody, however, offers any guarantees as to the honesty of security personnel; there have been numerous reports showing that the methods used to recruit and train such people leave a great deal to be desired.
-So never leave anything ov significant value in a checked bag.
+So never place anything of significant value in a checked bag.

 The use of padlocks on luggage introduces an additional — and less obvious — problem, that of damage caused by airport baggage handling systems, in the following manner:

-How Locks are Damaged by Airport Baggage Handling Systems
+How Locks are Damaged by Airport Baggage Handling SystemsDamaged Locks

 As there is an excellent chance of checked baggage being manually searched by security personnel, realize that your careful packing efforts may well be for naught.
 The delicate glass figurine that you safely tucked inside a shoe could easily end up somewhere else, and in more pieces.

-“Mishandled” Baggage: What are the Chances?
+“Mishandled” Baggage: What Are Your Chances?

 When I fly?
 I like to bring just a carry-on.